BitcoinDesign/Guide/guide/glossary/index.md

 ---

 ### [Address]({{ "/guide/glossary/address" | relative_url }})
 A bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
 There are [several address formats](https://en.bitcoin.it/wiki/List_of_address_prefixes) based on different specifications.
-Users need to know this information during backup for future recovery so applications should inform users which format it uses as support varies across applications.
+Users need to know this information during backup for future recovery, so applications should inform users which format it uses as support varies across applications.

 [Read more]({{ "/guide/glossary/address" | relative_url }})

 ### Account

 Just like wallet, the term account can also be used for very different things.
 In bitcoin wallets that follow the hierarchy described in [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), a bitcoin wallet can have multiple accounts, with each one having its own addresses.
-However, account is also oftentimes used for accounts with third-party service providers.
+However, an account is also oftentimes used for accounts with third-party service providers.

 Differentiate between